SuperOfficeDocs/superoffice-docs/docs/en/learn/getting-started/archives.md

     ![Click Filter to set it and show the filtered archive -screenshot][img3]

-1. Once you've selected the contact name, activity type, or other, you wish to use, click **Filter**.
-SuperOffice will now show you all the records that match the filter you've selected.
+1. After you have selected the contact name, activity type, or other, you wish to use, click **Filter**.
+SuperOffice will now show you all the records that match the filter you have selected.
 You can add as many filters as you want to use.

     ![See the archive with less entities.
 It can make it easier to find what you are after -screenshot][img4]

-1. To remove a filter you've selected, you click the funnel icon again and click **Clear**.
+1. To remove a filter you have selected, you click the funnel icon again and click **Clear**.
 Again, SuperOffice will update the list of records in the archive immediately.

 [Read more][4]